lsparrish/retro-language/vm/embedded/pic32/retrobsd/README.rst

 ----------
 Setting Up
 ----------
-Copy these files and the retroImage to a subdirectory under src/ in your copy of the retrobsd source tree.
-Switch to that directory and run make.
+Copy the retro-src directory to the src directory in your copy of the RetroBSD source tree.
+Switch to that directory and run *make*.